-The court may issue routine orders by a text-only docket entry for which a Notice of Electronic Filing will be generated.
-In such cases, no PDF document will be issued, and the text-only entry shall constitute the court's only order on the matter.
+The court may issue orders by a text-only docket entry for which a Notice of Electronic Filing will be generated.
+In such cases, a PDF document will not be issued, and the text-only entry shall constitute the court's order on the matter.
 Such docket text orders are official and binding.